doPrashamsCSUF/CPSCProject3/README.md

    ./bin/init.sh

+   (warning!
+If you do not have permission to execute any of the specified files use the $ chmod 755 (file name) command to change your permissions.)
+   (ex. $ chmod 755 ./bin/init.sh)

 2. Populate the data base by running the python script:

    ./dbpop.py

+   (warning!
+If you do not have permission to execute any of the specified files use the $ chmod 755 (file name) command to change your permissions.)
+   (ex. $ chmod 755 ./dbpop.py)

 3. Configure Nginx

-   go to the directory /etc/nginx/sites-enabled create a new config file by typing $sudo "${EDITOR:-vi}" config copy and paste the contents of config-nginx.txt into the file then type :wq restart Nginx by typing  $sudo service nginx restart
+   go to the directory /etc/nginx/sites-enabled create a new config file by typing $sudo "${EDITOR:-vi}" config copy and paste the contents of config-nginx.txt into the file then type :wq restart Nginx by typing  $ sudo service nginx restart

 4. Start the API